 You need to identify yourself with official documents in order to buy a German SIM card.
 These are the papers you need:

 - A German address.
 Some providers might ask for an address from your country of origin instead.
-The address must exist as some kind of plausability check is run source.
-They might or might not additionally ask you for a proof of address registration source.
+The address must exist as some kind of plausibility check is run source.
+They might or might not additionally ask you for proof of address registration source.

-What do you need to consider when choosing a plan?
+What do you need to consider when choosing a mobile phone plan?

 Besides the costs, you need to check for:

 - the amount of data included in the plan.
-We are talking about data packages like 500MB, 1GB, 2GB, 3GB etc. Please note that your phone only consumes from these data packages if not connected to a Wifi.
+We are talking about data packages like 500MB, 1GB, 2GB, 3GB etc. Please note that your phone only consumes these data packages if not connected to a Wifi.
 After the mobile data budget is used up, services like Facebook, Whatsapp or browsing the web will be slow to impossible unless you have access to Wifi.
-Some providers offer data packages where some services like Spotify are excluded from the data consumption limit.
+Some providers offer data packages whereas some services like Spotify or Whatsapp are excluded from the data consumption limit.
 Please note that filling up on data once you hit the threshold is usually more expensive than choosing a plan with a higher data amount from the start.

-- The network: Telekom (D1) is the best, followed by Vodafone (D2) and Teléfonica (D3) source.
-Check24 displays which network a provider is using.
+- The network: Telekom (D1) is the best, followed by Vodafone (D2) and Teléfonica / O2 (D3) source. *Check24 displays which network a provider is using.